- How much is homeowners insurance on a million-dollar home?

 There are several ways to get lower rates on your home insurance policy:

-- Keep your credit score in good shape, as people with good and excellent credit scores pay significantly less for home insurance than those with fair and poor credit scores.
+- Keep your credit score in good shape, as people with good and excellent credit scores pay significantly less for home insurance (an average savings of $8,000 a year) than those with poor credit scores.

 How much coverage do you need to insure a $1 million dollar home?